brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 print(key)
 ```

-When running this snippet, a new key that is of type bytes will generated on each run.
+When running this snippet, a new key that is of type bytes will be generated on each run.
 When using this method for creating a key, it will need to be stored somewhere to be used again.

 > Remember, the key we will use to decrypt will have to be the same key we encrypted with.
 So don't lose the key otherwise you lose the file contents!